Otary library, shape your images, image your shapes.

 - show the image

-Try it out yourself on your favorite LLM (like ChatGPT) by copying the query:
+In order to compare the use of Otary versus other libraries, I will use the same example but with different libraries.
+Try it yourself on your favorite LLM (like ChatGPT) by copying the query:

-Read an image from a pdf, crop a part of it given by a topleft point plus the width and the height of crop bbox, then rotate the cropped image, apply a threshold on the image.
-Finally draw a ellipse on it and show the image.
+Generate a python code to read an image from a pdf, draw an ellipse on it, crop a part of the image, rotate the cropped image, apply a threshold on the image.

 import otary as ot